YTO - EDI

 The average price of all round-trip flights from Toronto to Edinburgh clicked on KAYAK for each day over the last 12 months.

-When flying from Toronto to Edinburgh, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Tuesdays and the most expensive ones on Mondays.
+When flying from Toronto to Edinburgh, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
+For your return to Toronto, you’ll find the best rates on Mondays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Toronto to Edinburgh?